Above image: Elizabeth Taylor wearing the Taylor-Burton Diamond in a necklace by Cartier

 Dame Elizabeth penned her own tribute to her jewellery collection, by writing, 'My Love Affair with Jewellery' in 2002.
 She allowed her readers a glimpse of the real woman, of how generous she was, and of how fortunate she felt to own such wonderful pieces.
 She would often loan a piece to a museum so that the public around the world could appreciate the great beauty of an exquisite diamond.
 She wrote of her collection,

 'I'm fortunate to have some very important pieces of jewellery.
 I don't believe I own any of the pieces.
 I believe that I am their custodian, here to enjoy them, to give them the best treatment in the world, to watch after their safety and to love them.'

 The Appreciation of Beauty

-At MY Diamonds, the rising star in Australia's diamond firmament, they echo the sentiments of one of the world of diamonds' greatest collectors.
-To begin your own diamond collection, view the MY Diamonds exquisite and eclectic collections of diamond jewellery and loose diamonds.
-You can personally speak with one of their professional diamond experts on 1300 66 55 20.
+At Monroe Yorke Diamonds, we echo the sentiments of one of the world of diamonds' greatest collectors.
+To begin your own diamond collection, view the Monroe Yorke Diamonds exquisite and eclectic collections of diamond jewellery and diamonds.
+You can personally speak with one of our professional diamond experts on 1800 766 567.